tombenner/wp-mvc/readme.txt

 5. The code of the "admin/add" view in the previous screenshot.
 Forms can be easily created using the form helper, which includes an `input()` method that automatically determines the data type of the field and shows an appropriate input tag.
 Methods for most types of inputs (textareas, hidden inputs, select tags, checkboxes, etc) are also available, as are association-related input methods like `belongs_to_dropdown()` and `has_many_dropdown()`.

 == Changelog ==

+= 1.3.7 =
+ * Better model validation in admin
+ * Modernisation of classes (public/private, constructor)
+ * New input type:
+   * File input type with enctype attribute
+   * Editor field input type
+   * Select from model input type
+ * Form submit button suppression
+ * Optional admin table actions
+ * Support for TRUE, FALSE and NULL comparitors in queries
+ * Use of umeta_id in user meta model

 = 1.3.6 =